carderne/carderne.github.io/_posts/2020-06-08-anti-racist-resources.md

 - I Know Why The Caged Birds Sing.
 Maya Angelou.
 - Being White, Being Good: White Complicity, White Moral Responsibility, and Social Justice Pedagogy.
 Barbara Applebaum.
 - Racism Without Racists: Color-Blind Racism and the Persistence of Racial Inequality in the United States.
 Eduardo Bonilla-Silva.
-- Between the World and Me.
-Ta-Nehisi Coates.
 - The Souls of Black Folk.
 W.E.B.
 Du Bois.
 - An Indigenous Peoples' History of the United States.
 Roxanne Dunbar-Ortiz.
 - For White Folks Who Teach In The Hood… And the Rest of Y’all Too: Reality Pedagogy and Urban Education.
 Christopher Emdin.